 Gibson Mill, Hardcastle Crags, Hebden Bridge, West Yorkshire, HX7 7AP.

 It’s a simple house in the middle of the Yorkshire countryside, but the Brontë Parsonage is full of history.
 The famous Brontë family once lived here and their work took much of their literary inspiration from the local area.

 They lived at the house nearly all of their lives and wrote all of their great works there – which is why it has been a museum to all things Brontë since 1893.
 Thanks to The Brontë Society it exhibits a host of works, letters, documents, objects and relics that give a unique insight into what their life was really like.

 Brontë Parsonage, Church Street, Haworth, West Yorkshire, BD22 8DR.

-There was a time during the Industrial Revolution when Armley Mills was the biggest woolen mill in the world – and for over 150 years, from its construction by Benjamin Gott in 1805 to its closure in 1969, it was one of the most important factories in the country.
+There was a time during the Industrial Revolution when Armley Mills was the biggest woollen mill in the world – and for over 150 years, from its construction by Benjamin Gott in 1805 to its closure in 1969, it was one of the most important factories in the country.